canonical/pebble/docs/reference/cli-commands/checks.md

 (reference_pebble_checks_command)=
 # checks command

-The checks command lists status information about the configured health
+The `checks` command is used to query the status of configured health checks.

 ## Usage